composi/core/README.md

 Although this is manageable, we can make this actions and events more implicit by using tagged unions.
 This is explained next.

-## Union
+## Tagged Unions

-@composi/core's union function lets you create tagged unions.
-Basically, a tagged union allows you to associate one value, usually a string, with another value.
-For actions and events this will be the action function to run.
+@composi/core's `union` function lets you create tagged unions.
+A tagged union allows you to associate one value with another value.
+For actions and events this will match the sent message type to the action function to run.

 The union function takes a variable number of arguments, separated by commas.
 This returns a tagged union object.
 It has a method called `match` that allows you to check what union you are dealing with a run a function.